Carlosperez1001/CompanyJob_GUI/README.md

 # CompanyJob GUI
-This program will help users visualize the amount of companies that offer technical carrers around the globe.
+This program will help users visualize the amount of companies that offer technical careers around the globe.
-It is currently a work in progress, however you are able to organize your choices of companies by adding or removing them from the embedded database.
+It is currently a work in progress, however you are able to organize the listed companies by adding or removing them from the embedded database.

 ## Demonstration
 ### Adding index